 - Fax the form or letter: 617-348-5311, or

 - Mail it to DTA, P.O.
 Box 4017, Taunton, MA 02780.

 - You can also send it to DTA through DTA Connect, but if you do this call 617-348-5321 and ask them to look at what you sent in on DTA Connect.

 Learn more about filing an appeal here.
 After DTA gets your appeal, they will send you a letter with the date of the hearing.
-The hearing can be in person at the local office or by phone.
-During the COVID-19 pandemic, DTA only schedules hearings over the phone.
-If you want a phone hearing or you want to know if DTA scheduled a hearing, call the Division of Hearings: 617-348-5321.
+The hearing can be in person at the local office, virtually over Zoom, or by phone.
+If you want an in-person or virtual hearing or you want to know if DTA scheduled a hearing, call the Division of Hearings: 617-348-5321.